The highest performing teams experience psychological safety.

 You’d be amazed at how well this works in practice.
 The advice is passed on from a book my brother lent me.
 It’s a small easy-read book by John G. Miller called QBQ: the Question Behind the Question.

-Miller’s practical method for posing questions – as mentioned above – helps you practicing putting personal accountability into daily actions and avoiding blame.
+Miller’s practical method for posing questions – as mentioned above – helps you practice putting personal accountability into daily actions and avoiding blame.
 The advice is simple and has a real positive communication impact.
 It keeps you constructive and accountable instead of making you a victim of circumstances.

 If leaders sanction or talk down to people giving critical feedback – they are unlikely to receive honest feedback in the future.